Septuagint: Canonical differences

-The Septuagint has been rejected as scriptural by mainstream Rabbinic Judaism for a couple of reasons.
-First, the Septuagint differs from the Hebrew source texts in many cases (particularly in the Book of Job).
+The LXX has been rejected as scriptural by mainstream Rabbinic Judaism for a couple of reasons.
+First, the LXX differs from 𝕸 in many cases (particularly in the Book of Job).
 For example, according to Heinrich Guggenheimer, intentional mistranslations in Deuteronomy 6 make reference to ancient sources of the Passover Haggadah.
 Second, the translations appear at times to demonstrate an ignorance of Hebrew idiomatic usage.
-A particularly noteworthy example of this phenomenon is found in Isaiah 7:14, in which the Hebrew word (which translates into English as "young woman") is translated into the Koine Greek as παρθένος (which translates into English as "virgin").
+A particularly noteworthy example of this phenomenon is found in Isaiah 7:14, in which the Hebrew word עַלְמָה, which translates into English as "young woman", is translated as παρθένος, "virgin".

-The Septuagint became synonymous with the Greek Old Testament, a Christian canon incorporating the books of the Hebrew canon with additional texts.
-Although the Catholic Church and the Eastern Orthodox Church include most of the books in the Septuagint in their canons, Protestant churches usually do not.
-After the Reformation, many Protestant Bibles began to follow the Jewish canon and exclude the additional texts (which came to be called the Apocrypha) as noncanonical.
+The LXX became synonymous with the Greek Old Testament, a Christian canon that incorporates the books of the Hebrew canon along with additional texts.
+Although the Catholic Church and the Eastern Orthodox Church include most of the books in the LXX in their canons, Protestant churches usually do not.
+After the Reformation, many Protestant Bibles began to follow the Jewish Biblical canon and exclude the additional texts (which came to be called the Apocrypha) as noncanonical.
 The Apocrypha are included under a separate heading in the King James Version of the Bible.